eplatero97/O.R.-with-Julia/README.md

 # Daily O.R.
 Problem using Julia

-Julia is a fast, intuitive, and a dynamic programming language, which makes it extremely adept for an O.R. domain.
+Julia is a fast, intuitive, and dynamic programming language that is extremely adept for solving O.R. related problems.

-Each problem will be solved using JuMP, a mathematical modeling language for optimization (Version 0.20.0).
+Below, each problem will be solved using JuMP, a mathematical modeling language for optimization (Version 0.20.0).

 ---